mwhidayat/semantext/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running the command `pip install -r requirements.txt`

-## Usage

-1. Navigate to the directory where the app is stored.
-2. Run the app by executing the command `streamlit run app.py`.
-3. In the app interface, enter a search query keyword or phrase in the text input box provided.
-4. Select the publisher's domain where you want to search for news from the available options in the radio button.
-5. (Optional) Enter the start and end date in the provided text input boxes to scrape articles within a specific date range.
-The format should be in yyyy-mm-dd.
-6. Enter the number of pages to scrape in the text input box provided.
-Each page usually contains 10 articles.
-7. Once the scraping process is complete, the resulting dataframe containing information on the publication date, title, text, URL, and publication name will be displayed.
-8. If you wish to download the data as a CSV, click on the "Export to CSV" button located below the resulting dataframe.

 ## Demo